DelfinGroup brings value to the community via fostering financial inclusion and circular economy.

 DelfinGroup has always tended to the needs of the elderly.
 The network of branches ensures accessibility, and unlike other lenders, DelfinGroup provides access to finance to this group of society.

 DelfinGroup is well aware that a large part of society in Latvia is subject to poverty and the risk of social exclusion.
-The public is in need of support to dampen the negative impact of unfair or ill-considered long-term social support policies that are expressed against certain groups of people in certain situations.
+The public is in need of support to reduce the negative impact of unfair or ill-considered long-term social support policies that are expressed against certain groups of people in certain situations.
 For this reason, DelfinGroup actively participates in the development of a sustainable society, providing people with opportunities, and facilitating inclusion, diversity, equality and well-being.

 DelfinGroup, in cooperation with partner organizations, supports live seminars and publications in regional and national media concerning financial literacy.
 The content is developed by independent third parties with the goal of educating those parts of society that lack the education and experience in this area, which, as a result, subjects them to the risk of fraud, unfair commercial practices and poor financial planning.